-This research explores the role of the arts in cognitive and affective endpoints across development.
+This work explores the role of the arts in cognitive and affective endpoints across development.

 - Niemi, L. & Cordes, S. (in prep).
 The arts and economic vitality: Leisure time interest in the art predicts entrepreneurship and innovation at work.
-[NEA Research Report]
+[Read NEA Research Report]

 - *Niemi Young, Laura, Winner, E., Cordes, S. (2012).
 Heightened incidence of depressive symptoms in adolescents involved in the arts.
 Psychology of Aesthetics, Creativity, and the Arts | APA Press Release | Chicago Tribune